apache/directory-fortress-core/README.md

  log.ops=logops search bind writes
  ```

-8. Seed the properties into configuration artifacts:
+8. Rebuild the configuration artifacts:

  ```
  mvn install
  ```

-9. Perform the base load of Directory Information Tree:
+9. Perform an initial load to the target LDAP server:

  ```
  mvn install -Dload.file=./ldap/setup/refreshLDAPData.xml
  ```

-Usage Notes:
+  *Do not run this target with **refreshLDAPData.xml** on production systems as it deletes all nodes beneath the suffix before readding.*

- * More information about the Fortress Configuration subsystem: [README-CONFIG.md](./README-CONFIG.md)
+More Usage Notes:
- * Use caution when running the -Dload.file target with **refreshLDAPData.xml** as that script deletes all nodes beneath the suffix and readds.
+ * For newcomers just trying to learn the ropes the defaults usually work.
- * Sets up the basic Directory Information Tree format and remote configuration nodes (more info here: [README-CONFIG](./README-CONFIG.md)).
+ * [slapd.properties.example](slapd.properties.example) is where the OpenLDAP server defaults reside.
+This file, after being renamed to **slapd.properties**, will override values found in build.properties.
+Learn more about the configuration subsystem: [README-CONFIG.md](./README-CONFIG.md)
  * Unless you know what you are doing, don't change ant substitution parameters within the properties.
 These are are anything inside and including '${}'.  i.e. ${param1}.

 ___________________________________________________________________________________